City of Legends and Historic Fort

 🏰 Bahla Fort: A UNESCO World Heritage Site

 Bahla Fort, dating back to the 13th century, is one of Oman's most significant historical landmarks.
 Constructed by the Banu Nebhan tribe, the fort served as a defensive stronghold and a center of power during the medieval Islamic period.
+A highlight of Bahla Tours and Oman Tours, the fort's massive round tower offers panoramic views of the oasis and date palms.
 Encompassing an area of 112,000 square meters, the fort is surrounded by a 12-kilometer-long wall, making it one of the most impressive and complex fortifications in the world.
 The fort features various sections, including Al-Qasabah, Bait al-Hadith, and Bait Al-Jabal, each representing different architectural styles and periods.

 In 1987, Bahla Fort was inscribed as a UNESCO World Heritage Site, recognizing its outstanding universal value as an example of traditional Omani earthen architecture.
 Efforts have been made to preserve and restore the fort, including the rehabilitation of the surrounding oasis and the ancient wall that extends over 12 km.